nysenate/OpenLegislation/docs/backend/index.md

 Run `mvn compile flyway:migrate` to generate a build that is deployable by tomcat.
 Our unit tests are currently not in a good state, so we can't get any further in the Maven build process.

+## Running Open Legislation

+We typically run Open Legislation in Tomcat through IntelliJ.

+1. Open Intellij and go to menu: Run -> Edit Configurations
+1. Click the plus sign in the top left corner
+1. Scroll down until you find Tomcat Server.
+Select local server
+1. In the Server tab -> application server link your download of tomcat from before
+1. In the Deployment tab -> hit the plus sign again and select legislation:war exploded
+1. Apply these changes

+Now you can run Tomcat by selecting it and pressing the green play button towards the top right of the Intellij UI.
+Once running you should be able to view the application at: http://localhost:8080

+## Legislative Data

+### Setup Open Legislation Environment Directories

+1. `sudo mkdir /data`
+1. `sudo chown -R $USER:$USER /data`
+1. `mkdir /data/openleg /data/openleg/archive /data/openleg/staging /data/openleg/staging/xmls`

+### Rsync Legislative Data

+1. `rsync -a --info=progress2 '<<username>>@tyrol.nysenate.gov:/data/2017-18_xml_files' /data/openleg/staging/xmls`

+### Process Data

+Now we can process the xml data we downloaded in our local Open Legislation environment.
+This process can take a long time so be prepared to leave it running for up to a day or two.

+1. `curl -XPOST -v -u '<<username>>:<<password>>' localhost:8080/api/3/admin/process/run`

+**NOTE**
+* Do not attempt this on a system with 4GB of ram without changing the cache limits in app.properties
+* Using a SSD can help the performance of this process significantly